KMan9454/licentia/README.md

      <img src="images/readme_images/3_2_3_auto_config_finished.png" alt="Finished message from automation script" style="width:50%; height:auto;">

- - Read it for basic start tips, just click `OK` and you're good to go &mdash; **THE LIST IS COMPLETELY CONFIGURED NOW!**
+ - Read it for basic start tips, then just click `OK` and you're good to go &mdash; **THE LIST IS COMPLETELY CONFIGURED NOW!**
- - The last thing before you go &mdash; you'll be offered a **divine blessing** with **LVL 5** and/or **1000 gold**.
+ - The last thing before you embark on your Skyrim adventure &mdash; you'll be offered a **divine blessing** with **LVL 5** and/or **1000 gold**.
 Choose according to your preference:

     <img src="images/readme_images/3_2_3_final_gift.png" alt="Divine blessing" style="width:50%; height:auto;">

-4. Save your game by pressing `F5` or from the menu, exit the game **COMPLETELY TO THE DESKTOP**, start it again via MO2 as described above in step 3, and load that save.
+4. Save your game by pressing `F5` (or from the main menu), exit the game **COMPLETELY TO THE DESKTOP**, start it again via MO2 as described above in step 3, and load that save.
 5. That's it!
 Go play the game already :birthday:

 ## :hearts: Final Notes